nylart/Server-Client-Socket-Program/README.md

-# Socket Programming Project GUI - Tralyn Le
+# Socket Programming Project - Tralyn Le

 ## Purpose
 The purpose of this project is to utilize server and client communication by sending XML data via sockets.

 ## Background
 This project is a socket programming coding assignment given from a company.
 If you're reading this readme and are wondering why I'm mentioning submissions and etc. it is mainly my thought process and dialogue for the company.